AI-4-atmosphere-remote-sensing/cloud-phase-prediction/README.md

 # Cloud Phase Prediction with Multi-Sensor Domain Adaptation
-This repository provides an end-to-end deep domain adaptation with domain mapping and correlation alignment (DAMA) and apply it to classify the heterogeneous remote satellite cloud and aerosol types..
+This repository provides an end-to-end deep domain adaptation with domain mapping and correlation alignment (DAMA) and apply it to classify the heterogeneous remote satellite cloud and aerosol types.

 ## Prerequisite
 The project currently supports `python>=3.7`